 After flying into Munich, we boarded an OEBB train out of Munich Central Station to Salzburg, Austria.
 It’s about a 90 minute journey if you book the express train.
 Just a quick note: OEBB is an Austrian train line that does NOT have an office in Munich.
 I strongly recommend purchasing your tickets online and either printing them at home or downloading a PDF of them to your phone before you board the train.
 We made the mistake thinking we could just pick up our tickets at Munich Central Station, however, there is no kiosk or OEBB desk to do so and my phone didn’t have enough signal to bring up our confirmation email (luckily the official checking tickets on board had mercy on us confused and obviously frazzled tourists).
 As you approach Salzburg by train, you know you’ve arrived as you cross the river and see Hohensalzburg Fortress up on the mountain in the distance.
 It’s a very impressive sight.
 Our hotel, Hotel Sacher Salzburg, was located on the river with a room that overlooked it and the fortress.
-But I will be sharing more on our hotel in a later post!
+You can read about our short stay here.

 We enjoyed our visit to Salzburg very much and it most certainly got us into the Christmas spirit, which would continue throughout Munich and then back in Spain.
 I am glad I get to cross Salzburg (and Austria!) off my bucket list, and I highly recommend visiting this city during the holiday season.
-Stay tuned for more about our beautiful hotel!
+Check out my post here about our beautiful hotel!

 Photos by Torrance Coombs.